jfalkner/algorithms/code/trie/README.md

 Below considers memory options for the first issue: Python.
 It assumes a more classic trie with a node for every possible character in the alphabet.
 This approximates worst size since no other optimizations are done.
-A per node counter is kept noting how many words ended at that node.
+A per node counter is kept noting how many words ended at that node. e.g. 6 vars per node: references to child nodes for A, C, G, T, N and an int `count`.

 Here are valid ways this could be represented.